OutSystems/docs-bestpractices/src/performance/infrastructure/infrastructure.md

 ### Remarks

-Apply the recommended tuning setting to decrease the number of worker process recycles, unless memory limits have been reach.
+Apply the recommended tuning setting to decrease the number of worker process recycles, unless memory limits have been reached.

 ## Backup database transaction logs often